Plans for Criminal Justice Reform Announced

 Contact an Experienced Philadelphia Criminal Defense Attorney Today

 Abuse and corruption in the criminal justice system have led to overcrowded prisons, an increased recidivism rate, and unfair prosecutions.
 The recommended reforms could help redress some of these wrongs.
-If you live in Philadelphia and were recently charged with a crime, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and we will help you schedule a free consultation with a dedicated criminal defense attorney.
+If you live in Philadelphia and were recently charged with a crime, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 and we will help you schedule a free consultation with a dedicated criminal defense attorney.